PURSUING LEGAL ACTION

 Contact the relevant authorities, e.g., Planning and Development Authority, Grenada Solid Waste Management Authority

-Start a publicity campaign to raise awareness of the issue
+Start a publicity campaign (which may include an online petition) to raise awareness of the issue

 Contact the Ombudsman